twrecked/lovelace-hass-aarlo/README.md

   - `download`; show an icon to download the video when the mouse hovers over the recording thumbnail
   - `modal`; open the recording or stream in a modal window
-  - `smart`; open the recording or stream in a modal window on a desktop machine, show inline otherwise.
+  - `smart-modal`; open the recording or stream in a modal window on a desktop machine, show inline otherwise.
   - `duration`; show how long the recording is